Kwezza/iTidy/README.md

-# Icon Cleanup
+# ICleanup

-Icon Cleanup is an Amiga CLI tool that tidies up icons, then centers and resizes windows to fit the icons.
+ICleanup is an Amiga CLI tool that tidies up icons, then centers and resizes windows to fit the icons.

 ## Features